Frequently Asked Questions

 - Recyclables (plastic, paper, newspaper, cardboard and metal), collected in campus recycling bins and solar-powered trash compactors through single stream recycling, are taken to processors to be made into new products.

-- Food items from ISU Dining centers and ISU Catering are sent to the ISU Compost Facility and made into compost to be used on campus and at the ISU Horticulture Farm.
+- Food items from ISU Dining centers and ISU Catering are sent to the ISU Compost Facility and made into compost to be used on campus and at the ISU Horticulture Research Station.
 Pre-packaged food donations are also made to Food at First through campus cafes.

 - Glass from campus laboratories and residential facilities is collected in Tidy Cats Glass Recycling Bins and glass dumpsters and sent to the City of Ames' Resource Recovery Center to be crushed and recycled.